jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

 ## When To Use Real And Nominal Prices

-<sup>18</sup> Although it is useful to have real and nominal prices for long term leases, it is not useful in common and ordinary transactions.
+{{< s v="18" >}} Although it is useful to have real and nominal prices for long term leases, it is not useful in common and ordinary transactions.

-<sup>19</sup> "At the same time and place the real and the nominal price of all commodities are exactly in proportion to one another."
+{{< s v="19" >}} "At the same time and place the real and the nominal price of all commodities are exactly in proportion to one another."

 Only at the same time and place is money the exact measure of the real exchangeable value of all commodities.

-<sup>20</sup> At distant places, differences in real and nominal prices exist.
+{{< s v="20" >}} At distant places, differences in real and nominal prices exist.

 Yet, the merchant considers only the nominal or money price.
 This difference of arbitrage is exactly what merchants want.